joeBlinx/Mountain-API/docs/code/getting_started.rst

         context, swap_chain, render_pass
     };

 The initialisation is more interesting.
-The member-function ``init`` take one parameter, a ``mountain::PipelineData<T>``.
+The member=function ``init`` take one parameter, a ``mountain::PipelineData<T>``.
 A pipeline data contains simply the information about the object we want to render.

 * First it hold a reference to the vertex_buffer we want to use.
 Here it is ``vertex_buffers[0]``.